-Statistics (3, Fall and Spring) An examination of the fundamentals of statistical theory, with an emphasis on the use and interpretation of elementary descriptive and inferential statistics.
-(Prerequisite: MATH 1520 or MATH 1511 or demonstrated algebra competency)
+Statistics (3, Fall & Spring) An examination of the fundamentals of statistical theory, with an emphasis on the use and interpretation of elementary descriptive and inferential statistics.
+(Prerequisite: MATH 1520 or demonstrated algebra competency)

 Calculus III (3) A study of vectors, partial derivatives, multiple integrals, optimization, and line and surface integrals.
 Graphics software and graphing calculators may be used to illustrate the application of calculus to real-life problems.
 (Prerequisite: MATH 2530)